 To groom and soften hard fungal toenails is often very difficult.
-Many of the symptoms that toenail fungus causes can make this task more difficult than other people who aren’t infected.
+Many of the symptoms that toenail fungus causes can make this task more difficult than for other people who aren’t infected.
 Toenail fungus symptoms are usually solely an aesthetic issue, which only causes a difference in how the toenail looks.

 However, there are many issues that toenail fungus can cause as well.
 These tend to be more frustrating to deal with.
 Many of those with fungal infections struggle with feeling like their nails are too hard or thick to cut.
 Regular grooming and hygiene of the nail and toe can become severely impacted by these functional changes.
 The resulting overgrowth of the nail can make the nail’s aesthetic even worse as the nail grows excessively long.